 We’re excited to bring this quarterly section where we drop a few lines and provide some essential FIRE updates.
 For our “numbers lover” readers, you can expect to see a high-level update on our passive income and essential expenses in One Life to Live.
 By concentrating on these two categories, we’ll explore how our income would’ve covered those expenses if we were already retired.
-This way of thinking will set us up to continue the discussion of how we’ll cover our bills with passive income after early retirement .
+This way of thinking will set us up to continue discussing how we’ll cover our bills with passive income after early retirement .

 For the “lifestyle” readers that want to follow our journey beyond just numbers, we’ll provide updates on what we’ve been up to for the last quarter including challenges, goals, fun stuff and life adventures.

 Especially now that we’ve reached FI, life is not just about making more money and, instead, is about optimizing for happiness.
-In the header photo of this post, you see the products of Mrs. Enchumbao’s labor of peeling peas at her godmom’s summer house outside of Minsk, Belarus in 2016.
-If she spent an hour peeling peas to save money, it would make more sense to just buy a few bags of pealed pees at the grocery store instead.
+In the header photo of this post, you see the products of Mrs. Enchumbao’s labor of peeling peas at her godmom’s summer-house outside of Minsk, Belarus in 2016.
+If she spent an hour peeling peas to save money, it would make more sense to just buy a few bags of peeled pees at the grocery store instead.
 If you think she’d do that to save money, you’re missing the point.

 Peeling peas brought her awesome memories of her childhood.
-Each summer, when the school was out and she visited her grandma in Minsk, she spent countless hours working the land at her grandmom’s summer house.
+Each summer, when the school was out and she visited her grandma in Minsk, she spent countless hours working the land at her grandmom’s summer-house.
 There she could help care for the growing fruits and veggies, de-weed the plots of land, and collect the delicious fruits of the labor.
 She spent the time talking with her grandma and other family there, singing old folk songs, and, quite often, sneaking in bites of the ripened harvest along the way.

-So, when the opportunity came up to peal the peas out of their pods with her family on her first trip back in 18 years, she gladly jumped in and was transported back in time in an instant.
+So, when the opportunity came up to peel the peas out of their pods with her family on her first trip back in 18 years, she gladly jumped in and was transported back in time in an instant.
 During those hours, she had a sense of true happiness, while doing a little manual labor.

 Money can bring happiness when used properly.
 Having financial freedom gives us the opportunity to enjoy our time on our own terms.
 We’re at a point in our lives where we want to maximize our happiness and that includes spending time on the things that really matter.